keraron/proba/README.md

-# Coloured territories for Backstabbr:
+# Colored territories for Backstabbr:

 1. Add the [Tapermonkey](https://www.tampermonkey.net/) browser extension
 2. Create a new script for Backtabbr